esuomi/git-revisions/README.md

                 :adjust [:env/project_revision_adjustment :minor]}
 ```

-This automatically registers the plugin middleware which handles the version string generation and applies the Semantic
+This automatically registers the plugin middleware.
-Versioning scheme.

 Additionally, you may want to set project version to a dummy string to highlight the fact it's controlled elsewhere:
 ```clojure